JoergR75/Core42-JAIS-13B-inference/README.md

-# JAIS 13B Inference on AMD ROCm
+# Jais 13B Inference on AMD ROCm

 This Python script provides a simple interface to run **JAIS 13B** language model inference on AMD GPUs using **ROCm** and Hugging Face Transformers.
 It allows generating text from custom prompts with configurable sampling parameters.